developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxUIManager/index.md

     ![img](../../images/MxUIManagerTutorialImages/no_data.png)

-    This is how UI Manager lets us enable, disable and clear Clipboard of the Symbol Android device using Profile Wizard.
+    This is how UI Manager lets us enable, disable and clear Clipboard of the Zebra Android device using Profile Wizard.

 ##Important Programming Tips##